nitzanhen/glossa-linguistics-typescript/src/service/inflection/function/verb/Readme.md

 All verb inflection functions are a product of the utility function, composeVerbInflectionFunction(), declared at the inflection service transform index file.

+For inflection functions of forms that have multiple possible inflections, the parameterized() function can be used; in that case, the order of the generated inflections should be from the most common to the least common, if the inflections differ in that regard.

 ### Inflection function tree structure

 The inflection function tree itself is structured, for the most part, in the following order: